APWU Health Plan member FAQ

 • Not part of a pattern or practice of non-compliance

-You are entitled, upon written request, to an explanation of our basis for asserting that our procedures are substantially compliant.
-You may contact APWU Health Plan to request an explanation:
+You are entitled, upon written request, to an explanation of our basis for asserting that our procedures are substantially complaint.
+You may contact APWU Health Plan or UnitedHealthcare to request an explanation:

 APWU Health Plan